carlossantosdev/laravel-newsletter-subscription/README.md

 ## About Laravel

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+This project was builded with Laravel 11.
+You can access the documentation of the framework at <a href="https://laravel.com/docs/11.x" target="_blank">Laravel Docs - v11.x</a>.

 ## Setup
 To set up this project is simple, just run the commands below.

-At the root dir of the project, the command will create the nginx and app container
+At the root dir of the project run `docker-compose up -d`, the command will create the nginx and app container on docker.
+Sure, your Docker must be running.
 ```sh
 docker-compose up -d
 ```

 Install project dependencies
-> docker exec -it {container_name} sh -c "{command}"
+> docker exec -it {container_name} sh -c "{command}", by default, use the command below.
 ```sh
 docker exec -it laravel-newsletter-subscription-app-1 sh -c "composer install"
 ```

-Run project boot set tup
+Run project boot set up.
+The command will run the migrations and run the CreateAdminSeeder class that will create a admin user.

+Path: `database/seeders/CreateAdminUserSeeder.php`.

 ```sh
 docker exec -it laravel-newsletter-subscription-app-1 sh -c "composer boot-project"
 ```